NetBrainAPI/NetBrain-REST-API-V8.01/REST APIs Documentation/Devices Management/Delete Devices API.md

 # Device API Design

 ## ***DELETE*** /V1/CMDB/Devices
-Call this API to delete a device from current domain.
+Call this API to delete a device in current domain.

 ## Detail Information